dhellmann/pymotw-3/source/abc/index.rst

     :start-after: #end_pymotw_header

 The concrete property must be defined the same way as the abstract property.
-Trying to override a read-write property in :class:`PartialImplementation` with one that is read-only does not work.
+Overriding a read-write property in :class:`PartialImplementation` with one that is read-only leaves the property read-only.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'abc_abstractproperty_rw.py',